-2.1 All specifications of minimum or essential areas of including the case learning have a normative basis.
-This is particularly the case with respect to specification of outcomes in the affective domain.
-It is, therefore, necessary to identify the appropriate normative base adopted here for deriving the specifications adapting them in the empirical context provided by daily life experiences and needs of the children.
-In the present case, the exercise is guided by the set of national values enshrined in the Indian Constitution which have been further explicated in the National Policy on Education, 1986.
-The NPE-1986 specifically highlights the need for promotion of values such as India's common cultural heritage, egalitarianism, democracy and secularism, equality of sexes, protection of the environment, removal of social barriers, observance of the small family norm and inculcation of the scientific temper.
-The policy calls for strengthening a world view which treats the whole world as one family by motivating the younger generation for international cooperation and peaceful coexistence; education should foster an awareness of the equality of all by removing "prejudices and complexes transmitted through the social environment and the accident of birth".

-- Keeping the above policy directive as the broad guidelines the Committee recommends that every school should make conscious efforts to develop certain essential affective qualities in all the children, which are discussed below.
-These have been identified as the key qualities which would eventually contribute towards personal and social growth as well as national development. - (a) Regularity and Punctuality: These values manifest as appreciation for and sensitivity to the value of time and time bound commitments.
-Significance of this in every aspect of life and progress needs no special mention.
-For instance, the children have to develop a habit or style of living where regularity in attending the school daily and on time becomes a part of their natural course of action and are not carried out through external persuasion or coercion of any kind.

-- (b) Cleanliness: This refers to the basic attitude that an individual develops towards his or her environment.
+- 2. Approximation of min roum or essential areas of learning have a corners on these.
+This is our against the case with respect to specification of d mun.
+It is, therefore, necessary to identify the the specifications and and the second of the second o the average is guided by the set of Constitution which have been further exercises as No. 11, 12 to 10 years on Education, 1986.
+The NPE-1986 and a supply of the state of the properties of values such as India's common politural for the angeletimenism, democracy and secularism, equality of sexes, protection of the environment, removal of social barriers, observance of the small family norm and inculcation of the scientific temper.
+The policy calls for strengthening a world view which treats the whole world as one family by motivating the younger generation for international cooperation and peaceful opexistence; education should foster an awareness of the equality of all by removing "projudices and complexes transmitted through the social unvironment and the accident of birth". - 2.2 Keeping the above policy directive as the broad guidelines the committee recommends that every school should make conscious efforts to develop certain essential affective qualities in all the children, which are discussed below.
+These have been identified as the key qualities which would eventually contribute towards personal and social growth as well as national development. - (i) Regularity and punctuality: These values manifest as appreciation for and sensitivity to the value of time and time-boun i commitments.
+Significance of this in every aspect of life and progress mods no special mention.
+For instance, the children love to develop a habit or style of living where regularity in attending the school daily and on time becomes a part of their natural course of action and the not carried out through external persuasion or coercion of any kind. - (ii) Cleanliness: This refers to the basic attitude that an individual develops towards his or her environment.
 This attitude manifests in terms of the child's personal habits of healthful living and keeping the personal self as well as the immediate physical environment in a clean condition.
-This obviously is another key quality which has a direct bearing on the learning experiences provided to the children during their early life at school and home. - (c) Industriousness/Diligence: This does not refer so much to the particular actions the children should do, as to the value they should attach to achieving their goals through hard work and perseverance.
-It is the inculcation of this quality which prepares the children to undertake goal oriented tasks, pursue them with patience and complete them in a time bound fashion. - (d) Sense of Duty and Service: These manifest as willingness to sacrifice self-interest for the welfare of others while performing one's duties without any feeling of fear or favour.
-It is to create in the growing child a sense of empathy and readiness to render help voluntarily to neighbours, peers, handicapped, old people and so on.
+This obviously is another key quality which has a direct bearing on the learning experiences provided to the children during their early life at school and home. - (iii) Industriousness/diligence: This does not refer so much to the particular actions the children should do, as to the value they should attach to achieving their goals through hard work and perseverance.
+It is the inculcation of this quality which promines the children to undertake gold-oriented tasks, pursue them with agreence and complete them in a time-bound rashion.